zahradnik-io/youtube-scripts/Projects/ideas.md

 - A generalist vs. a specialist - my own experience
 - What can we do to protect freedom of speech?
 - GDPR - how does it affect our entrepreneurship?
+- Those who fail to plan, plan to fail.
+- Why you should plan ahead.
+- How to expand your professional network of people.
+- Feedback loop - how it helps you improve by iterating
+- Why should you focus on soft skills?
+- Soft skills vs hard skills
+- Entrepreneur as a conductor/coordinator
+- Build your products at the same time as your audience
+- How to organize a webinar
+- How to get people to your webinar
+- Secrets of a good keynote

 ## vzahradnik / Vladov svet
 - 4 months for a career change.
 This is my challenge!